-b.
-Hazardous Waste:

-- 1. Boeing disposes of all hazardous waste, including universal waste, used oils, etc. that is generated on its property, regardless of the party that generates the waste.
+- a. f Service Provider activities generate hazardous or solid waste, coordinate with the Boeing Onsite Activity Representative.
+Service Provider must develop a written plan for managing waste to the Boeing Onsite Activity Representative upon request.
+Additional coordination is required. - b.
+Hazardous Waste: - Boeing disposes of all hazardous waste, including universal waste, used oils, etc. that is generated on its property, regardless of the party that generates the waste.
 Service Providers shall not take hazardous waste off site.
-If the Service Provider needs assistance with hazardous waste management, establishing a waste accumulation point or complying with hazardous waste regulations, contact the Boeing Onsite Activity Representative. - 2.
-All hazardous waste generated by the Service Provider shall be properly segregated, containerized, and labeled by the Service Provider, as directed by the Boeing Onsite Activity Representative.
+If the Service Provider needs assistance with hazardous waste management, establishing a waste accumulation point or complying with hazardous waste regulations, contact the Boeing Onsite Activity Representative. - All hazardous waste generated by the Service Provider shall be properly segregated, containerized, and labeled by the Service Provider, as directed by the Boeing Onsite Activity Representative.
 Additional coordination is required. - 3.
 Keep all waste containers closed between waste additions to containers. - 4.
-Monitor your waste stations on a daily basis.
+Monitor your waste stations daily.
 Inspect the stations for leaks and full containers of waste.
-Report any issues such as spills, bulging containers, etc. to the Boeing Onsite Activity Representative. - When a waste drum becomes full, it must be immediately removed from the work site as directed by the Boeing Onsite Activity Representative.
-Additional coordination is required. - 6.
-If managing hazardous waste in an "accumulation area", a container must not accumulate waste for more than 60 days after the date shown on the hazardous waste label affixed to the container. - 7.
+Report any issues such as spills, bulging containers, etc. to the Boeing Onsite Activity Representative. - 5.
+When a waste drum becomes full, it must be immediately removed from the work site as directed by the Boeing Onsite Activity Representative.
+Additional coordination is required.

+- 6. If managing hazardous waste in an "accumulation area", a container must not accumulate waste for more than 60 days after the date shown on the hazardous waste label affixed to the container. - 7.
 Never dump or discharge hazardous waste into storm drains, building sanitary sewer drains, rest rooms or solid-waste containers. - c.
-Non-hazardous waste: (as defined by federal or state regulation)

-Follow non-hazardous waste disposal policies as communicated by the Boeing Onsite Activity Representative.
+Non-hazardous waste: (as defined by federal or state regulation) Follow non-hazardous waste disposal policies as communicated by the Boeing Onsite Activity Representative.
 These policies cover construction debris, waste minimization and recycling.
 Additional coordination is required.